 Also know your limits.
 Decide ahead of time how many drinks you'll have — and stick to it.
 Don't feel pressured to drink.

-Some people take aspirin or a nonsteroidal anti-inflammatory drug (NSAID), such as Advil, Motrin or others, to prevent hangover symptoms, but be sure to ask your doctor if this is safe for you to do and what dosage is best for you.
+Some people take over-the-counter pain relievers, such as aspirin or ibuprofen (Advil, Motrin, others), to prevent hangover symptoms.
+But be sure to ask your doctor if this is safe for you to do and what dosage is best for you.
 These medications may interact with other medications, and in the case of acetaminophen (Tylenol, others) may cause liver damage if too much alcohol is consumed.

 Terms and conditions of use